 Javascript

-Could you help me understand more about your my name is mobile introduction?
-Yeah.
-Okay.
-Sure.
-So my name is Ayush Noel, and I have completed my engineering professional engineering college, Najibar in 2020.
-And after that, I joined a company called Aluqua Sports Technologies, uh, as I am associate software engineer, uh, in March 2020, and I worked there for around 1 year.
-And after that, I joined the road and I worked as a software engineer.
-Uh, there I worked for around 8 to 9 months, and I switched from there due to some relocation issues.
-And after that, I joined RNM Technology as a full stack developer.
-And the since in, uh, in November 2021 and since then, I'm working here as a full stack developer.
-And I'm working on technologies like React, Next, Node, uh, MongoDB, Elasticsearch, and all those things.
+My name is Ayush Noel, and I have completed my engineering from Professional Engineering College, Najibar in 2020.
+And after that, I joined a company called Aluqua Sports Technologies as an associate software engineer in March 2020, and I worked there for around 1 year.
+Then, I joined another company where I worked as a software engineer.
+There, I worked for around 8 to 9 months, and I switched from there due to some relocation issues.
+After that, I joined RNM Technology as a full stack developer in November 2021, and since then, I've been working here as a full stack developer.
+And I'm working on technologies like React, Next, Node, MongoDB, Elasticsearch, and all those things.

 When would you use a fragment in media?
 What problem is this?
 Okay.
-So React fragment, uh, is nothing but an empty, uh, empty fragment, uh, that we can use when we don't want to create an additional HTML element in the norm.
-So what React component does is it always return a single element.
-So if we return to Dave inside single component, we can wrap those 2 into a single react fragment that will be a sim empty fragment.
-Uh, empty tag.
-You can say an empty estimate tag that can be that can wrap those 2 div to make it a single, uh, element.
+So, a React fragment is nothing but an empty tag that we can use when we don't want to create an additional HTML element in the norm.
+So, what React components do is they always return a single element.
+So, if we return two children inside a single component, we can wrap those two into a single React fragment that will be a simple empty tag.
+You can say an empty element tag that can wrap those two divs to make it a single element.

 How do you approach error handling in asynchronous JavaScript code?
-Okay.
-So if we have any, uh, code running in our, uh, in our application, for example, we have a function, and we are making an API call which is asynchronous in nature.
-So what we will do is write, uh, wrap that into a try catch flow.
-Uh, and in try, we will make that API call and do whatever is in operation we are doing.
-Uh, API call or API catching.
-So if there is any exception or if there is any error that came, uh, to or came in that case, then we will catch that in the error block.
-And we also have a block finally.
-Try catching finally block there, uh, or we can use that block if we want to run some permissions irrespective of whether we caught the error or, uh, there was no error.
-Finally block will always.
+Okay, so if we have any code running in our application, for example, we have a function, and we are making an API call which is asynchronous in nature.
+So what we will do is write and wrap that into a try-catch block.
+And in try, we will make that API call and do whatever is in operation we are doing.
+API calls or error catching.
+So if there is any exception or if there is any error that occurs, then we will catch that in the catch block.
+And we also have a block, finally.
+The try-catch-finally block, or we can use that block if we want to run some code irrespective of whether we caught the error or there was no error.
+The finally block will always.

-How do flexbox and grid differ in c s and when it is appropriate to use one over another?
-Okay.
-So both Flexbox and Grid have, uh, are used in the CSS.
-And, uh, so if we, uh, in in my experience, uh, I try to use flex mostly, uh, over the grid.
-Uh, but, generally, I use grid also when I want to create some fixed portion of, uh, I should the separation of, uh, particular screen.
-For example, if I want to separate a screen into 4 part, then I'll use grid and display grid and then grid template columns to 4 actions.
-1 f r, 1 f r, 1 f r, and 1 f r.
-And as compared to if I want to, um, if I have 2 dev blocks and I want to, uh, as they are their display is in blocks form.
-And if I want them to come to in a single line, then maybe I'll use display flex and align them center.
+Flexbox and grid differ in CSS and when it is appropriate to use one over another.
+Both Flexbox and Grid are used in the CSS.
+And, in my experience, I try to use flex mostly over the grid.
+But, generally, I use grid also when I want to create some fixed portion of, I should say, the separation of particular screens.
+For example, if I want to separate a screen into 4 parts, then I'll use grid and display grid and then grid template columns to 4 actions.
+1 fr, 1 fr, 1 fr, and 1 fr.
+And as compared to if I have 2 div blocks and I want them to display in a single line.
+And if I want them to come into a single line, then maybe I'll use display flex and align them center.
 So they'll come into a similar line.
-So they both have their significance, and they both can achieve the, say, UI, uh, whatever you want to achieve.
-We can achieve a same thing using Flex, and it's it depends on the developer what he what he is using and why.
+So they both have their significance, and they both can achieve the same UI whatever you want to achieve.
+We can achieve the same thing using Flex, and it depends on the developer and why they are using it.

 Discround.
-How you would create a real time collaborative feature in an application using the 10 WebSocket.
+How would you create a real-time collaborative feature in an application using WebSockets.
 Okay.
-So in, uh, in React, we can use WebSockets.
-So what what WebSockets does, uh, it, uh, is is that it creates a a two way communication.
-So mostly in the in best device, uh, there is a client or 2 server connection open where we say that we want some data to client.
-Client said that we want some data to server server.
-That's the data to the client and connection is good.
-But in that, so if it happens, if that connection stays open and both the list and the front end can send the data back end all the times, and back end can send the data to front end all the times.
+So in React, we can use WebSockets.
+So, what WebSockets does is create a two-way communication.
+So, in the best case, there is a client-server connection open where we can say that we want to send data to the client.
+The client can say that it wants to send data to the server, and the server sends the data to the client, and the connection is established.
+But in that case, if the connection stays open, both the client and the frontend can send data to the backend all the time, and the backend can send data to the frontend all the time.
 Okay.
-So in React, what we can do is create the events, uh, and reset to those events.
-We can create the event using Emmet, and we can add on those events using Emmet, and we can listen to those events.
-We can come on.
-But if there is any event happens there, then you can use that.
-So using these events, uh, event creation and event, uh, you can use that for the React or component React application, which is real time in nature.
+So, in React, what we can do is create events and listen to those events.
+We can create events using Emmet, and we can add listeners to those events using Emmet, and we can listen to those events.
+If any event happens, we can use that.
+So, using these events, event creation, and event handling, you can use that for a real-time React or React application component.

-So in TypeScript, uh, we can define the type of a particular minor type except for this certain fixed states.
-Obviously, we can always define the type by using colon and the type that we can go and define.
-Type you can define.
+So in TypeScript, we can define the type of a particular minor type except for certain fixed states.
+Obviously, we can always define the type by using a colon and the type that we can go and define.
+The type you can define.
 Like, for example, we are saying bar.
 Tempo variable equals to not equals to colon, test type.
 Either is a string or number.
 You can use that.

 Given the typescript snippet below, which part of solid principle does it potentially violate?
 Okay.
 So glass rectangle with height constructor.
 We have width c number, height and number.
 That's the height line.
 Then after that, we have class square.
 Click calculate area.
 Now we are creating a new square, and we are calculating the table.
 So it is following the single entity principle of solid as in single responsibility principle.
 So that is fine.
 I think the code I think the code looks good.
 I don't see any problem.

-What are the potential pitfalls when migrating a large Javascript codebase to TypeScript and how would you mitigate them?
-Okay so if we have a large data codebase written in Javascript and if we want to convert them into TypeScript So the very first difference in the type checking, it does not happen in Javascript but it will happen in TypeScript So it depends, in also TypeScript it depends what level of type checking you want to achieve So you can achieve that from Javascript to TypeScript easily by declaring all the variables type to any So all the variable types will be any and that way you can convert the code from Javascript to TypeScript easily But that is not how you should do it because that is not the main purpose of TypeScript The main purpose is to properly define its types and defining the type of each particular variable will depend on what type of variables you have used in Javascript whether you have done type conversion, type propagation in Javascript then it will take a lot of time to properly identify the code, read the code, understand the code and see if you have declared a variable which is a is equal to 10 and then you are changing its type into making it a boolean or a string or whatever you want to do which should not happen in TypeScript so that all those things need to be in the mind then we can mitigate the code from Javascript to TypeScript
+What are the potential pitfalls when migrating a large JavaScript codebase to TypeScript and how would you mitigate them?
+So, the first difference is type checking, which does not happen in JavaScript but will happen in TypeScript.
+The level of type checking in TypeScript also depends on what you want to achieve.
+You can easily convert JavaScript code to TypeScript by declaring all variables as type 'any', but that's not the recommended approach because that defeats the purpose of using TypeScript.
+The main purpose of TypeScript is to properly define types, and that depends on the types of variables you have used in JavaScript.
+If you have done type conversion or type propagation in JavaScript, it will take a lot of time to properly identify, read, and understand the code.
+You need to consider whether you have declared a variable, for example, as equal to 10 and then changed its type to make it a boolean or a string, which should not happen in TypeScript.
+If you keep these things in mind, you can mitigate the code from JavaScript to TypeScript.

-How you doing a performance issue in React application?
-Obviously, performance issue, uh, in React application can occur due to rerendering.
-And, uh, we can, uh, we can, uh, resolve that by using react but memo memoize the component or lazy import the components if it is because of rerendering.
+I'm doing a performance issue in React application.
+Obviously, performance issues in React applications can occur due to rerendering.
+And, we can resolve that by using React Memo to memoize the component or lazy importing the components if it is because of rerendering.
 It.
-And if they are not happening in read any, then I'll try to debug it using the developer tool.
-I'll check whether I am making infinite API calls in that or time.
-If that is happening, that will also, uh, that can also have my, uh, main UI and cause a lot of performance issues.
-And, uh, there are, uh, if there is any, uh, condition that is running in a for loop, that can also impact the, uh, paid performance because it, uh, blocks the main thread.
-So that will slow slow down our, uh, paid application.
+And if they are not happening in real time, then I'll try to debug it using the developer tools.
+I'll check whether I am making infinite API calls in that or not.
+If that is happening, that will also cause a lot of performance issues.
+And, there are conditions that run in a for loop, that can also impact the paid performance because it blocks the main thread.
+So that will slow down our application.
 Maybe hang it as well.
-So all these things, and we can you see and debug the code to see why the our page is not performing as it is expected.
+So all these things, we can see and debug the code to see why our page is not performing as it is expected.